COVID-Related Supply Chain Delays and Raw Material Shortages

 Delays in production due to a shortage in raw materials and labor are a major concern and are being felt across many industries, including furniture manufacturing.

 At Pine & South, we continue to stay in close contact with our manufacturer partners to stay abreast of any changes so we can maintain updated lead times on our website and keep you informed as best we can.
-Please check each individual product page for the most up to date lead times available.
+Please check each individual product page for the most up-to-date lead times available.
+In some cases, there may be delays beyond our control and we thank you in advance for your understanding and patience as we work through these issues.

 For more detailed information on the cause of raw material shortages and delays, please see below.